Satwikk1/CovidFix/README.md

 <img src="https://github.com/Satwikk1/CovidFix/blob/main/images/2.jpeg">
 <img src="https://github.com/Satwikk1/CovidFix/blob/main/images/7.jpeg">

-- Edit here
+With CovidFix, you get the basic information about Covid-19, like how Covid-19 virus is transmitted?
+And some basic prevention methods and common symptoms of an infected person.
+We particularly focus on Covid conditions of India.
+The current situation is analysed on the app numerically and it is updated regularly.

 # Health
 <img src="https://github.com/Satwikk1/CovidFix/blob/main/images/3.jpeg">
 <img src="https://github.com/Satwikk1/CovidFix/blob/main/images/4.jpeg">

-Get all the info related to your healh, get to know about the prevention techniques and also get video excersices provided for your health.
+Get all the info related to your health, get to know about the prevention techniques and also get video exercises provided for your health.
 It provides you with:

   - Corona Prevention Methods